canadafloridaThe Canadian reference for Florida

 Acronyms used in this guide

-The 5 Article IV cascade tests
+The five Article IV cascade tests, explained

 1. Permanent home

-2. Center of vital interests
+2. Centre of vital interests

 3. Habitual abode